Haikou Ring Expressway: History

+The expressway originally had the G1501 route marker until 2017 when it was renumbered as the G9801.
 In July 2022, the G9801 designation was officially removed, along with a number of other ring roads of coastal cities in the NTHS, because Haikou is a coastal city and it would be inefficient to route a brand new expressway into the sea for no reason.